defmethodinc/just-not-sorry/README.md

 - `git clone` the repo
 - Run `npm install` in the project root
+- Run `npm run start:chrome` to build the extension in watch mode and start a fresh chrome browser session with the extension loaded.
+Any changes you make to the code will result in the extension being reloaded.
+You might need to reload the gmail web page for them to show up, though.

+You can also load the extension manually in Chrome using the following steps:

 - Run `npm run build` in the project root to build the extension
-- Follow the [instructions on the Chrome docs](https://developer.chrome.com/extensions/getstarted#unpacked) to load the unpacked extension using the build subdirectory
+- Follow the [instructions on the Chrome docs](https://developer.chrome.com/extensions/getstarted#unpacked) to load the unpacked extension using the `build` subdirectory
 - Go to Gmail and open a compose window
 - If you make changes to the code, click the Reload link on the `chrome://extensions` page and then reload your Gmail tab to pick up the changes.
 - Errors will show up in the console